PlakarLabs/plakar/cmd/plakar/subcommands/man/docs/ui.md

 &gt;0

-> A general error occurred, such as an inability to launch the UI or bind to the specified address.
+> A general error occurred, such as an inability to launch the UI or
+> bind to the specified address.

 # SEE ALSO

 plakar(1)

-macOS 15.0 - November 3, 2024
+OpenBSD 7.6 - November 12, 2024